microsoft/bedrock/cluster/environments/azure-simple/README.md

 - `ssh_public_key`: Contents of a public key authorized to access the virtual machines within the cluster.
 Copy the entire string contents of the gitops_repo_key.pub file that was generated in the [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) step.
 - `gitops_ssh_url`: The git repo that contains the resource manifests that should be deployed in the cluster in ssh format (eg. `git@github.com:timfpark/fabrikate-cloud-native-manifests.git`).
 This repo must have a deployment key configured to accept changes from `GitOps_ssh_key` (see [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) for more details).
 - `gitops_ssh_key`: Absolute path to the *private key file* (i.e. gitops_repo_key) that was generated in the [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) step and configured to work with the GitOps repository.
--`git_path`: Path to a subdirectory, or folder in a git repo
+-`gitops_path`: Path to a subdirectory, or folder in a git repo

 (For a full list of customizable variables, see [variables.tf](../azure/aks/variables.tf).